apollo

 Drug Warnings

-To treat your condition effectually, continue receiving Tecentriq 840 mg Injection 14 ml for the period that your doctor has prescribed.
-Tecentriq 840 mg Injection 14 ml may cause severe immune-mediated adverse reactions (IMAR) such as immune-mediated colitis, hepatitis, hepatotoxicity, nephritis, endocrinopathies, pneumonitis, cardiac problems, and dermatologic reactions.
+To treat your condition effectually, continue receiving Tecentriq 840 mg Injection for the period that your doctor has prescribed.
+Tecentriq 840 mg Injection may cause severe immune-mediated adverse reactions (IMAR) such as immune-mediated colitis, hepatitis, hepatotoxicity, nephritis, endocrinopathies, pneumonitis, cardiac problems, and dermatologic reactions.
 It may also cause infusion-related reactions in some patients.
-Therefore, caution should be exercised if you have/had liver or kidney disease, any history of organ transplant, gastrointestinal disorders, autoimmune disorders such as ulcerative colitis or Crohn’s disease, lung disease, heart problems, and breathing difficulty while receiving Tecentriq 840 mg Injection 14 ml.
+Therefore, caution should be exercised if you have/had liver or kidney disease, any history of organ transplant, gastrointestinal disorders, autoimmune disorders such as ulcerative colitis or Crohn’s disease, lung disease, heart problems, and breathing difficulty while receiving Tecentriq 840 mg Injection.
 This medicine may also cause severe infusion-related reactions.
 Hence, careful monitoring is recommended and discontinue the treatment if any severe infusion reactions occur.
 Inform your doctor if you are pregnant or are planning to become pregnant before starting the treatment, as this medicine is known to cause embryo-fetal toxicity.
 Breastfeeding should be discontinued in nursing mothers during the treatment as it passes into breast milk and may cause a possible risk to the infant.
 This medicine is not recommended for use in children below 12 years of age as the safety and efficacy are not established.

 Drug-Drug Interactions